Mice Are Dangerous And Destructive Pests In Large Numbers

 Fall and winter are the most common seasons for mice to begin making inroads into homes.
 As the weather gets colder, these tenacious pests are constantly looking for easy access to food and warmth.
 Despite the fact that mice can slip into a home through even the smallest and least conspicuous of openings, there are a number of methods available to the average homeowner that will help cut down on mice infestations.
 To make matters worse, mice and rats can gnaw their way through tough building materials, and can gradually open larger and more numerous entry points into your home.

 Many pest control experts suggest that sealing up any suspected entry points with caulk and steel wool is a great measure to take, and will certainly discourage mice from using the same hole again.
 These pests also commonly enter homes where holes are cut into walls to accommodate piping, so it’s important to ensure that any weather stripping is in good condition, and be sure to use mesh or wire screens to cover vents and the openings of chimneys.

-If mice have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced mouse removal experts.
+If mice or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced mouse removal experts.